-C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion.
-While a static type system prevents unintended operations, by design, C provides constructs that map efficiently to typical machine instructions and has found lasting use in applications previously coded in assembly language.
-Such applications include operating systems and various application software for computers, from supercomputers to embedded systems.
+C is a versatile, general-purpose programming language that supports structured programming, lexical variable scope, and recursion.
+While its static type system prevents unintended operations, C is designed to map efficiently to typical machine instructions.
+Consequently, it has found enduring use in applications that were once coded in assembly language, including operating systems and a wide range of computer software, from supercomputers to embedded systems.

-Dennis Ritchie an American computer scientist, invented the C language.
-He was born in Bronxville, New York.
-As a child, Dennis moved with his family to Summit, New Jersey, where he graduated from Summit High School.
-He graduated from Harvard University with degrees in physics and applied mathematics.
-In 1967, Ritchie began working at the Bell Labs Computing Sciences Research Center, and in 1968 he achieved a thesis on “Program Structure and Computational Complexity” at Harvard.
+To truly appreciate C, it’s worth understanding its origins.
+The language was conceived by an American computer scientist named Dennis Ritchie.
+Ritchie, born in Bronxville, New York, moved to Summit, New Jersey, during his childhood and later graduated from Harvard University with degrees in physics and applied mathematics.
+In 1967, he joined the Bell Labs Computing Sciences Research Center and completed his thesis on “Program Structure and Computational Complexity” at Harvard in 1968.

-Kenneth Lane Thompson, an American pioneer of computer science.
-Thompson worked at Bell Labs for most of his career where he designed and implemented the original Unix operating system.
-He also invented the B programming language, the direct predecessor to the C programming language, and was one of the creators and early developers of the Plan 9 operating system.
+Ken Thompson, another luminary in computer science, played a pivotal role in Unix’s creation.
+Thompson spent most of his career at Bell Labs, where he designed and implemented the original Unix operating system.
+He also invented the B programming language, the direct precursor to C, and contributed to the development of the Plan 9 operating system.

 This course is provided for free, as we at Devoke believe all education should be.
 However, if you enjoy the course, we are always grateful for support and donations to Patreon to ensure we can continue providing resources for free.